alidaf/raspberryPi/displayPi/ssd1322-spi/fbtft/README.md

 ###SSD1322(SPI) - Using notro's fbtft framebuffer driver (Raspbian):

+I managed to write a very basic framebuffer driver for this display and while it can handle animations and the like, it doesn't have scheduling and does not provide any hooks into the kernel.
+It will not be able to provide console output during booting, which is a requirement for what I want to use it for.
+Consequently I have tried to find a framebuffer driver that allows this.

-There is a framebuffer project by notro that aims to provide drivers for small display modules.
+There is a framebuffer project by [notro](https://github.com/notro/fbtft) that aims to provide drivers for small display modules.
 The project includes devices for well over 20 different displays, plus a further 10 or more in the fork by presslab-us.
 The original notro project has now been included in the Linux kernel staging tree and further development has pretty much ceased.
 The fork by presslab-us hasn't been synched with the parent for some time and there are now some disparities.
 Following the guides for either has been very difficult but, with the patient help of notro, I have pieced together a guide that has enabled me to compile and test a driver for the SSD1322 display, which follows.

 Thanks:

-Thanks to [notro](https://github.com/notro/fbtft) for the original driver code and helping me through the empirical process of trying to combine what remains of the projects into something useable for me.
+Thanks to [notro](https://github.com/notro) for the original driver code and helping me through the empirical process of trying to combine what remains of the projects into something useable for me.

-Thanks also to [presslab-us](https://github.com/presslab-us/fbtft) for adding additional drivers, including the one for the SSD1322.
+Thanks also to [presslab-us](https://github.com/presslab-us) for adding additional drivers, including the one for the SSD1322.

 ####Prerequisites: